Avoiding Scalability Collapse by Restricting Concurrency: Evaluation

 As its name suggests, the \code{readrandom} mode of \code{db\_bench} is composed of \code{Get} operations on the database with random keys.
 Each \code{Get} operation acquires a global (per-database) lock in order to take a consistent snapshot of pointers to internal database structures (and increment reference counters to prevent deleting those structures while \code{Get} is running).
 The search operation itself, however, executes without holding the database lock, but acquires locks protecting (sharded) LRU cache as it seeks to update the cache structure with keys it has accessed.
 Thus, like in the case of Kyoto, the contention is spread over multiple locks.

-The results are presented in Figure~\ref{fig:leveldb-perf-heatmap}~(a) and~(b).
-Due to lack of space, we show only the results from the X6-2 machine; other platforms exhibit similar behavior.
+The results are presented in \figref{fig:leveldb-perf-heatmap}~(a) and~(b).
 As expected, GCR gains are relatively modest, yet when the machine is oversubscribed, it achieves positive speedups for all locks but two (the \code{backoff} and the \code{pthreadinterpose} locks.
 The latter is simply a wrapper around the standard POSIX pthread mutex.).
 GCR-NUMA helps to extract more performance, but only slightly as low lock contention limits its benefit as well.

 In order to explore how increased contention on the database lock would affect the speedups achieved by GCR and GCR-NUMA, we run the same experiment with an empty database.
 In this case, the work outside of the critical sections (searching a key) is minimal and does not involve acquiring any other lock.
-The results are presented in Figure~\ref{fig:leveldb-perf-heatmap}~(c) and~(d).
+The results are presented in \figref{fig:leveldb-perf-heatmap}~(c) and~(d).
 Overall, the increased contention leads to increased speedups achieved by GCR and GCR-NUMA.
-In particular, when the machine is oversubscribed, all locks but one benefit from GCR (and all locks benefit from GCR-NUMA). }
+In particular, when the machine is oversubscribed, all locks but one benefit from GCR (and all locks benefit from GCR-NUMA).

 \remove{

 }

 \remove{